-Our ethos and values

-In partnership with parents, we aim to develop the whole child by providing a creative, challenging curriculum in a caring, safe environment.
+Our vision and values In partnership with parents, we aim to develop the whole child by providing a creative, challenging curriculum in a caring, safe environment.
+Our vision has grown from our belief in the Bible verse from Luke: Do for other people what you want them to do for you.
+Luke 6:31 International Children's Bible

-Our aims are to lead all learners to be: